pedrolampo/proyecto-react/README.md

 ## Firestore Database

-After setting Firebase up, create a Firestore Database.
+After setting Firebase up, create a Firestore Database.<br>
-Choose "production mode" on the first step, and choose the region that best suits you on step 2 (it is usually the recommended one).
+Select "production mode" on the first step, and choose the region that best suits you on step 2 (it is usually the recommended one).

 When done, enable it.

 Create a new collection named `products` and there you will be uploading all the items you want in your shop.

-To do so, you have to create a new document on the `products` collection, you can give it an auto ID (recommended), or just give it one yourself.
+To do so, you have to create a new document on the `products` collection, you can give it an auto ID (recommended), or just give it one yourself.<br>
 Each product has to have 8 fields:

 -   category (string)